 Source International GAAP Holdings Limited

-Notes to the consolidated financial statements for the year ended 31 Decemb oer 2016 - contin ued
+Notes to the consolidated financial statements for the year ended 31 Decem ber 2016 - contin ued

 34. Other financial liabilities

 31/12/16 31/12/15

-- CU'000 CU'000
+CU'000 CU'000

 Financial guarantee contracts 24 18

-IFRS 7.22(b) Derivatives that are designated and effective as hedging instruments carried at fair value
+IFRS 7.22(b) Derivatives that are designated and effective as hedging instruments

+carried at fair value 0.7

 Foreign currency forward contracts 87

 Interest rate swaps 5

-Currency swaps
+Currency swaps Others [describe] -

 Others [describe]

-- Carleto [accombe]

--

 IFRS 7.8(e) Financial liabilities carried at fair value through profit or loss (FVTPL)

-. , Non-derivative financial liabilities designated as at FVTPL on initial recognition (i) 14,875
+Non-derivative financial liabilities designated as at FVTPL on initial recognition (i) 14,875

 Held for trading derivatives not designated in hedge accounting relationships (ii) 51

-Held for trading non-derivative financial liabilities -
+Held for trading non-derivative financial liabilities

 14,926

-Others (contingent consideration) (iii) 75
+Others (contingent consideration) (iii)

 15,117 18

 Current 116 18

 Non-current 15,001

 15,117 18

 IFRS 7.7 (i) 3,000,000 redeemable cumulative preference shares with a coupon rate of 7% per on 1 June 2016 at an issue price of CU5 per share.
-The shares are redeemable on 3 per share.
+The shares are redeemable on per share.
 The shares are unsecured borrowings of the Group and are designated.
-These redeemable cumulative preference shares do not contain any equity composing as financial liabilities in their entirety.
+These redeemable cumulative preference shares do not contain any equity comp as financial liabilities in their entirety.
 In addition, the Group has designated these financial liabilities at FVTPL as permitted by IAS 39.
-The preference shares have fixed mature on 31 May 2018.
-31 May 2018 at CU! as at FVTPL (see b onent and are class preference shares 5 velow). sified as
+The preference shares have fix 31 May 2018 at CU d as at FVTPL (see b onent and are class preference shares 5 pelow). sified as

+mature on 31 May 2018.
 To reduce the fair value risk of changing interest rates, the Group has entered into interest rate swap.
-The swap's notional principal is CU15 million and matches the predeemable preference shares.
+The swap's notional principal is CU15 million and matches the redeemable preference shares.
 The swap matures on 31 May 2018.
-The designation as at FVTPL eliminates the accounting mismatch arising on measuring the liability of measuring the derivative at FVTPL.
-Dividends of CU613,000 (2015: nil) were paid on redeemable cumulative preference. orincipal of the cun on of preference sh at amortised cost a nulative nares and
+The designati as at FVTPL eliminates the accounting mismatch arising on measuring the liability measuring the derivative at FVTPL. principal of the cun on of preference sh nulative nares

-in profit or loss in the "other gains and losses" line item.
+Dividends of CU613,000 (2015: nil) were paid on redeemable cumulative preference in profit or loss in the "other gains and losses" line item. ce shares and are in ncluded

-(ii) A pay-floating receive-fixed interest rate swap economically hedges fair value inter cumulative preference shares. est rate risk of red eemable
+(ii) A pay-floating receive-fixed interest rate swap economically hedges fair value intercumulative preference shares. rest rate risk of red eemable

 (iii) Other financial liabilities include CU75,000 representing the estimated fair value or relating to the acquisition of Subsix Limited (see note 44.2).
-There has been no charcontingent consideration since the acquisition date.
+There has been no characteristic contingent consideration since the acquisition date.